starlingfarchecker/starlingfarchecker.github.io/content/main.md

    obtains USD from there

 The next day, her funds get frozen and the police swarm her house.
-The problem with Bitcoin's transparent is that the authorities are able to trace the fact that the transaction **1MWux** --> **12wYYK** happened, and due to crypto KYC laws the exchange will be able to tie Alice's real identity to **1MWux**.
+The problem with Bitcoin's transparent blockchain the authorities are able to link the send address **1MWux** with the send address in the viral video, and due to crypto KYC laws the exchange will be able to tie Alice's real identity to **1MWux**.

 Using Monero, this transaction is obfuscated from the blockchain, meaning that